The browser you are using is not supported. Please consider using a modern browser.

 By Krish O'Mara Vignarajah, Global Refuge President and CEO

-Last week, at the National Immigrant Inclusion Conference (NIIC), I joined with other advocates, organizers, policy researchers, and executives who are all working toward a more inclusive, equitable democracy and creating a future that welcomes all immigrants and refugees.
+Last week, at the National Immigrant Inclusion Conference (NIIC), I joined with other advocates, organizers, policy researchers, and executives who are all working toward a better democracy and creating a future that welcomes all immigrants and refugees.
 There was a resounding consensus: one of the direst threats to this shared future is climate disaster.

 What is climate disaster displacement?